open-telemetry/opentelemetry-php/README.md

 ### Auto-instrumentation

-Auto-instrumentation is available via our [otel_instrumentation](https://github.com/open-telemetry/opentelemetry-php-instrumentation) PHP extension, and there are some auto-instrumentation modules available in our [contrib repo](https://github.com/open-telemetry/opentelemetry-php-contrib/tree/main/src/Instrumentation).
+Auto-instrumentation is available via [ext-opentelemetry](https://github.com/open-telemetry/opentelemetry-php-instrumentation) PHP extension, and there are some auto-instrumentation modules available in our [contrib repo](https://github.com/open-telemetry/opentelemetry-php-contrib/tree/main/src/Instrumentation).

 ### Framework instrumentation